bitrecycling/reactive-timesheets/readme.md

 - get report for all projects
 - all reports shall be able to be restricted to a time (from / to)

-## requirements environment
+## nonfunctional requirements
+- reactive / SpringBoot 2 (Spring 5)
+- clean structure / architecture
 - AWS deployable
 - mongodb or other nosql storage for persistence
 - java 8+

-## nonfunctional requirements
-- reactive / SpringBoot 2 (Spring 5)
-- clean structure / architecture

 ## project structure
 - reactive-service: contains the described springboot 2 / spring 5 reactive backend service